- Meet the Admission Committee

 Q: When are the campus tours and information sessions, and do I need an appointment?

 A: Times vary during the year but are always updated on the admission calendar.
-No appointments are necessary.
+While registration prior to your arrival is not required, we do encourage you to do so.
 The tour and group information sessions each last about an hour.
-Both leave from the Horizon Admission building.
+Both leave from Horizon Admission Building.

 Q: Are you close enough to other colleges so I can visit two in a day?